Senegal Stripped of AFCON 2025 Title: Could CAS Be the Next Stop?

 - Senegal have been stripped of the 2025 AFCON title by CAF, with Morocco officially declared champions

-- Fans have expressed disappointment in the CAF Appeal Board's decision to deny Senegal the 2025 AFCON honour
+- Fans expressed disappointment in the CAF Appeal Board's decision to deny the Teranga Lions AFCON honours

-- The 2025 AFCON saga isn’t over, as Senegal could appeal CAF’s decision to CAS, potentially rewriting African football history once again
+- Senegal could appeal CAF’s decision at a higher level, potentially rewriting African football history again

 The shockwaves from the 2025 Africa Cup of Nations (AFCON) final continue to ripple across African football.

-On Tuesday, March 17, the Confederation of African Football (CAF) Appeal Board officially stripped Senegal of the continental crown, awarding the title to Fédération Royale Marocaine de Football (FRMF) after ruling that Senegal had forfeited the final.
+On Tuesday, March 17, the Confederation of African Football (CAF) Appeal Board officially stripped Senegal of the continental crown, awarding the title to the Fédération Royale Marocaine de Football (FRMF).

 Source: Getty Images